 These marks often start out reddish or purple-hued but often fade away to white or silvery lines.
 Darker-skinned women will often experience stretchmarks lighter than their skin tone, while lighter-skinned women will have pinkish marks.

 While stretch marks are permanent in nature, their appearance can be improved by following a few simple guidelines.

-- Right from when your baby bump starts growing, keep the skin on stretch mark prone areas of your body -- such as your belly, breasts, thighs -- well-moisturised.
+- Right from when your baby bump starts growing, keep the skin on stretch mark-prone areas of your body — such as your belly, breasts, and thighs — well-moisturised.
 Then, even if you get stretch marks, it’s likely that their appearance won’t be too pronounced.

-- Use a gentle and effective skincare product such as Bio-Oil on stretch mark-prone skin to keep it supple, soft and moisturised.
-Start applying Bio-Oil from the start of your second trimester, massaging it into your skin gently, twice daily, in a circular motion.
+- Use gentle and effective skincare products on stretch mark-prone skin to keep it supple, soft and moisturised.
+Start applying from the start of your second trimester, massaging it into your skin gently, twice daily, in a circular motion.
 It can also be used on existing stretch marks to help improve their appearance, as proven by a 2010 clinical study.

 - Similarly, choose skincare products that contain pro-skin ingredients such as vitamins A and E, which are known nutrients for healthy skin.
 Vitamin A helps to promote the formation of new collagen and promotes skin renewal, and vitamin E is a powerful antioxidant loaded with benefits for your skin.

 - Drink approximately 2 litres of water a day to help strengthen and renew your skin, while keeping it moisturised.

 Some women get dark, uneven and blotchy spots on their forehead and cheeks during pregnancy.
 This is commonly known as the “mask of pregnancy” (also known as melasma and chloasma).